KaiPonel/UMDRacingSIM/README.md

 This project only includes a framework aswell as a sample script on which simulation can be build upon.
 The framework is fairly expensive in terms of computing costs which is why we decided to bundle it into Containers which can be run on the Computing Cluster of the OVGU.

 ## Used technologies
-This simulation-framework is build on the open-source [CARLA Simlulatior](https://github.com/carla-simulator/carla) which allows
+This simulation-framework is build on the open-source [CARLA Simlulatior](https://github.com/carla-simulator/carla) which allows to build a broad variety of simulations. <br/>
+CARLA itself is build using a fork of [UnrealEngine](https://www.unrealengine.com/en-US)V4.26 with modifications to the engine, cutting of some unneeded features and making it overall more suitable for its usecae.